 Great for photography!
 This process uses light sensitive emulsion and exposure units to transfer detailed photographic imagery onto etching plates.
 The process is completely safe, no chemicals are required.
 The plates are printed using the etching press.

 A great process for creating unique and extremely effective photographic and hand drawn imagery.
 Photograms can also be produced using this process.
-A very popular workshop with adult education and School sessions.
 Exploring: exposure times, positives and negatives, various substrates, photograms and image processing.

 A very instant printmaking process, students can achieve effective results quickly.
 There are various techniques to explore in monoprint, both with and without an etching press.
 A favourite of mine for generating ideas as well as finished pieces.

-The surface of a plastic plate is scratched into using various tools to create line and tone.
-The plastic plates are transparent meaning that students can use them to trace work from sketchbooks, research books etc. Students will learn how to use etching presses.
+The surface of an etching plate is scratched into using various tools to create line and tone.
+Students will learn how to use the etching presses.